 Key takeaways

-• Just-in-time (JIT) access is a privileged access management component that grants temporary, need-based access rights to users, applications, or systems.
+• Just-in-time access is a privileged access management component that grants temporary, need-based access rights to users, applications, or systems.

 • It enhances security posture, streamlines access workflow, supports compliance, protects credentials, and eases privileged account management.